December 31, 2021.

 - Lighting - I significantly upgraded the forward-facing lights.
 With higher wattage halogen headlights and HIDs installed in the Hellas, there's now a ton of light!

 - Sound - I put in new speakers, but the real improvement was sound deadening the cab.
 Boy, what a difference!

 In all, the truck performed very well - doing nearly everything I asked of it.
-Maintenance this year seemed low, with the largest expense being a new set of tires.
-I wonder if that will continue?
+Maintenance this year was higher than it's been in previous years, but I suppose that's to be expected as the truck gets older.

-We made a big change in 2019 with the addition of the Exped MegaMat Duo 10 LW and it continues to be one of our favorite things on the truck.
-I can't recommend it highly enough; it really does make the entire trip better (because of the great sleep we get).
+No changes from previous years.
+Everything is based around the RTT (things to consider) and Exped MegaMat Duo 10 LW.
+The mat continues to be one of our favorite things on the truck, and I can't recommend it highly enough; it really does make the entire trip better (because of the great sleep we get).
 I did add some 12v LED strip lights to the top of the tent, so we can light it without headlamps.